Hamdi Ulukaya: Early life and education

-Hamdi Ulukaya was born to a dairy-farming Kurdish family in 1972 in İliç, a small village in Turkey's Erzincan.
+Hamdi Ulukaya was born in 1972, to a Kurdish dairy-farming family in İliç, a small village in Turkey's Erzincan.
 He had six siblings and his family owned and operated a sheep, goat, and dairy farm near the Euphrates River in İliç, Erzincan, where they made cheese and yogurt.
 The family often led a seasonally semi-nomadic existence tending and herding their flocks.
 Ulukaya is uncertain of his exact birth date because he was born during one of the family's mountain treks, although he uses 26 October as his birthday.

-After studying political science at the School of Political Science, Ankara University, in 1994 Ulukaya moved to the United States to study English at Adelphi University on Long Island, New York.
+While studying political science at the School of Political Science, Ankara University, Ulukaya became involved in the Kurdish-rights movement, attending demonstrations and publishing a newspaper that criticized the Turkish state's treatment of Kurds, which drew the attention of authorities.
+In 1994, citing a desire to escape Turkey's mistreatment of its Kurdish minority as well as to further his education, Ulukaya moved to the United States to study English at Adelphi University on Long Island, New York.
 In 1997, he moved upstate and transferred to the University at Albany, State University of New York where he enrolled in a few business courses.

 He ended up taking a job on an upstate farm.
-During a visit, his father persuaded Ulukaya to import the family's feta cheese from Turkey, after tasting the inferior cheese available locally.
+During a visit, his father persuaded Ulukaya to import the family's feta cheese from Turkey, after tasting what he perceived to be inferior cheese available locally.
 When the imported cheese proved popular, Ulukaya opened a small wholesale feta cheese plant of his own, called Euphrates, in Johnstown, New York in 2002.
 The venture was modestly successful but by the two-year mark it had just barely broken even.
 Ulukaya later recalled, "It was two years of the most challenging days of my life."